varnishcache/varnish-cache/doc/sphinx/users-guide/operation-logging.rst

 written to the logs.
 There are other clients as well, we'll show you these later.

-In the terminal window you started varnish now type *varnishlog* and press enter.
+In the terminal window you started Varnish now type *varnishlog* and press enter.

 You'll see lines like these scrolling slowly by.::